“Well I guess Your Traveling Days Are Over.”

 Get more essentials for traveling with baby here.

-Be Flexible: You may see lots one day and then spend the next day relaxing by the pool.
+When traveling with a baby, you may see lots one day and then spend the next day relaxing by the pool.
 Traveling from one city to another might take more time than you’re used to and you may not get those night shots of the city that you were hoping to get.
 Bring some cards or games to play in the evening, a good book to read and enjoy moving a little more slowly.

 We spent a little more on hotels so that we could have breakfast included, a pool to swim in and a convenient location for sightseeing.
 For us it was worth the extra money to have less logistics to figure out at our destination.

 We also spent 10 Euro having laundry done for us – something we had never done on a trip before.
 It wasn’t the most “fun” money we have spent on a trip and pretty expensive to have one bag of laundry washed and dried for you, but it saved us spending a day at the laundromat or carrying around smelly clothes and receiving blankets.